Opinion: Could the UK’s Online Safety Bill kill off Twitter?

 We now know that when the government’s new Online Safety Bill comes into force, it could mean a potential jail sentence for tech bosses who don’t take proper steps to keep children safe.
 Platforms that ignore flags from Ofcom to tackle children’s exposure to content such as self-harm, eating disorders or suicide could face two years in prison.
 So, what does this mean for Elon Musk and Twitter?

 I can give you my insight: I worked for the social media platform for seven years as a content curator.
 I was responsible for helping explain what’s going on and amplifying content that did precisely that.
-To understand the ramifications of the new bill on Musk, we need to look at the reason young people are being served this content to begin with.
+To understand the ramifications the new bill will cause Musk, we need to look at the reason young people are being served this content to begin with.

 Twitter runs two separate timelines on its apps, now called “For You” and “Following”, defaulting to the former.
 “Following” is fairly clear – it’s a linear feed of posts, replies and retweets by people you have opted to follow, presented in the order in which they were sent.
 It’s a real-time snapshot; essentially it’s what you signed up for.